platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 ## Choose your Git workflow

-{{% vendor/name %}} projects can be used as a classic Git repository where you will be able to push your source code in different ways, using either the Git CLI or the {{% vendor/name %}} CLI.
+{{% vendor/name %}} projects can be used as a classic Git repository, where you will be able to push your source code in different ways, using either the Git CLI or the {{% vendor/name %}} CLI.
 You can choose which way—or Git workflow— you would like to use for your project from the following options:

 - Your project source code will be **hosted on a {{% vendor/name %}} Git repository**
 - Your project source code will be **hosted on your own GitHub repository**